Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

 \section{Time scales for ensembles with different global constraints}

-To construct linear dynamical systems that generate long time scales without fine tuning individual parameters, we want to find probability distributions $P(M)$ for the connection matrix such that time scales are long, on average.
-We start with the simplest Gaussian distribution, the GOE above, and gradually add constraints.
-We will see that for the GOE itself, there is a critical value of the scaled variance $c_\text{crit}^2 = 1/2$.
+To construct linear dynamical systems that generate long time scales without fine tuning individual parameters, we want to find probability distributions $P(\bm M)$ for the connection matrix such that time scales are long, on average.
+We start with the Gaussian distribution, and gradually add constraints.
+We will see that for the Gaussian distribution itself, there is a critical value for the scaled variance of the elements of $\bm{M}$, $c_\text{crit} = 1/\sqrt{2}$.
 For $c < c_\text{crit}$ the system is stable but time scales are short, while for $c > c_\text{crit}$ the system is unstable.
 Exactly at the critical point $c = c_\text{crit}$ time scales are long in the sense that we have defined, diverging with system size.
-The essential challenge is to find the weakest constraints on $P(M)$ that make these long time scales generic.
-Many of the results that weneed along the way are known in the random matrix theory literature, but we will arrive at some new theoretical questions.
+The essential challenge is to find the weakest constraints on $P(\bm M)$ that make these long time scales generic.
+Many of the results that we need along the way are known in the random matrix theory literature, but we will arrive at some new theoretical questions.